Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Computational experiments

 Third, and most seriously, there are linear systems where it is very difficult to construct a numerically full-rank basis for the Krylov subspace without meticulous orthogonalization.
 The rest of this subsection documents one such problem instance.

 Consider the matrix \texttt{FS 680 1} from Matrix Market, which is known to instigate Krylov bases with bad behavior~\cite[Table 2]{philippe2012generation}.
 In this case, the basis $\mtx{B}$ and the reduced matrix $\mtx{AB}$ and their sketches $\mtx{SB}$ and $\mtx{SAB}$ have rapidly increasing condition number.
 Once $\kappa_2(\mtx{SAB}) > u^{-1}$, numerical errors can cause sGMRES to fail, even when GMRES is successful.
-See Figure~\ref{fig:gmres-fail} for an illustration, which shows that increasing the extent $k$ of partial orthogonalization does not help.
+See Figure~\ref{fig:gmres-fail} for an illustration, which shows that increasing the extent $k$ of the truncation does not help.

 We can always monitor the conditioning of the reduced matrix $\mtx{AB}$ inexpensively by means of its sketch $\mtx{SAB}$.
 Unfortunately, we are not aware of a reliable mechanism for controlling the conditioning, short of full orthogonalization.
-Indeed, $k$-partial orthogonalization does not even guarantee monotone decrease of the condition number as $k$ increases.
-This issue remains a major challenge for sGMRES.
+Indeed, $k$-truncated Arnoldi does not even guarantee monotone decrease of the condition number as $k$ increases.
+This issue remains a challenge for sGMRES.
 The ideas from~\cite{balabanov2020randomized} may be useful here.